apos/yaacs/README.md

 - glue: I recommend Pattex Stabilit Express 2K or super glue)

 I am printing the Vixen-style connectors with PLA  (Polymaker Polymax) an the housing parts with PC (Polymaker PC) due to temperature resistance.
 Everything always with 100% infill (you can use cubic infill with 50% but might get trouble.
+I am printing with a 0,4 or 0,6 nozzle at 0,2 mm layer heigth (you can try 0,3 layer heigt too).

-I am printing with a housed prusa MK3S.
+I am printing with a housed Prusa MK3S (housing is needed for PC)

 The vixen dovetails are glued to the parts.
 You could use screws.
 I do not like that.